zchsh/whisper-speech-to-text-demo/README.md

 ## Example

-> **Note**: this project uses a makefile.
-If you're unfamiliary with makefiles, [makefiletutorial.com](https://makefiletutorial.com/) is a great place to start.

 First, start by cloning this repository.
 Then, after following the [Setup](#setup) steps above, run:

 ```shell
 make example-short
 ```

+> **Note**: this project uses a makefile.
+If you're unfamiliar with makefiles, it probably doesn't matter and you can just run them anyways, but if you're curious [makefiletutorial.com](https://makefiletutorial.com/) is a great place to start.

 This will read in `examples/example-01.mp3`, and output a file `example-01.txt` to the `out` directory.
 The full command being run is: